-These statements are erroneous: one can hardly suppose Werneke et al. actually studied the paper they cite (11), because it states clearly:
+These statements are all erroneous: one can hardly suppose Werneke et al. actually studied the paper they cite , because it states perfectly clearly:

 ‘A learning dataset of 473 selective serotonin reuptake inhibitor (SSRI)-alone overdoses was used to determine individual clinical features predictive of serotonin toxicity by univariate analysis.
 Decision rules using CART analysis were developed, and tested on the dataset of all serotonergic overdose admissions.’

-In fact, derived from all different classes of drugs in small and large doses and all degrees of severity of ST starting from the odd shake and twitch through to near-fatal cases requiring IC admission and care.
-This discrepancy between Whyte’s publication and the impression and account that Werneke et al. give of it, is sufficiently pronounced for one to conclude that they did not study this paper properly.
+In fact, the HATS data was derived from all different classes of drugs in small and large doses and all degrees of severity of ST starting from the odd shake and twitch through to near-fatal cases requiring IC admission and care.
+This discrepancy between Whyte’s publication, and the impression and account that Werneke et al. give of it, is sufficiently pronounced for one to conclude that they did not study this paper properly.
 If these mistakes are solely due to careless scholarship, then it is careless scholarship writ large.
 The only other explanation is incompetence, plain incompetence.

-The Hunter toxicology group, formed by Prof Whyte, has been keeping a detailed prospective database of all toxicology cases for some 20 years.
-This has enabled a series of seminal papers on many aspects of toxicology, not just ST. For Werneke et al. to appear to diminish or dismiss this massive achievement with the ill-informed comment that it is ‘one study only’ is not only highly inaccurate, but is breath-taking hubris.
+The Hunter toxicology group, formed by Professor Whyte, has been keeping a detailed prospective database of all toxicology cases for over 20 years.
+This has enabled a series of seminal papers on many aspects of toxicology, not just psychotropic drugs and ST. For Werneke et al. to appear to diminish or dismiss this massive achievement with the ill-informed comment that it is ‘one study only’ is highly inaccurate and insulting.
+It is also breath-taking hubris.

-That paper, Isbister 2003 (13), reports in more detail on those severe cases, and others, in a larger series of severe cases of ST specifically caused by an MAOI/SRI interaction.
+That paper reports in more detail on those severe cases, and others, in a larger series of severe cases of ST specifically caused by an MAOI/SRI interaction.

-My ‘MB exemplar’ review also contains a summary of Hunter data illustrating degrees of severity of ST seen with different drug classes and combinations, which illustrates the key concept of the spectrum of severity, and highlights that SSRIs-alone do not cause serious or like-threatening toxicity: see especially Fig. 3 (14).
+My ‘MB exemplar’ review contains a summary of Hunter data illustrating degrees of severity of ST seen with different drug classes and combinations.
+That illustrates the key concept of the spectrum concept of severity, and highlights that SSRIs-alone do not cause serious or life-threatening toxicity: see especially Fig. 3 .

-Severe life-threatening cases of ST are caused (almost exclusively) by the co-ingestion of SRIs in conjunction with a monoamine oxidise inhibitor.
-That fact has been exhaustively documented over four decades (8, 14-16), yet these authors (and, worst still, the referees) appear quite oblivious to all that.
-Such cases are now rare (cf. the MB story): but they are predictably severe and life-threatening.
+Severe life-threatening cases of ST are caused (almost exclusively) by the co-ingestion of an SRI in conjunction with a monoamine oxidise inhibitor.
+That fact has been exhaustively documented over four decades [18, 24-26], yet these authors — shoddier still, the referees — appear quite oblivious to all that.
+Such cases of MAOI/SRI interaction are now rare (cf. the MB story): but they are predictably severe and life-threatening.
 That is precisely because ST is, without doubt, a synaptic serotonin-concentration-dependent phenomenon which is dose-related and predictable.

 Contrary-wise, overdoses of SRIs (combined with almost any drug, other than an MAOI) causing ST are only of mild to moderate severity and are not life-threatening.